-I am tired of Corporate greed and overpaid CEO's, I strongly support your proposal to require companies to expense stock options.
+I strongly support your proposal to require companies to expense stock options.
 Not expensing stock options has promoted their overuse in CEO pay against the long-term interests of shareholders.
 For example, I believe stock options provided a financial incentive for Enron executives to cook the books.